 ND sanctioned a Court of Appeals in 1987 to alleviate some of the caseload on the Supreme Court.
 Cases are assigned to the Court of Appeals from the Supreme Court.
 The court uses a panel of three judges to sit and review cases, and they serve one-year terms.
 Only retired Supreme Court justices and attorneys can sit on the Court of Appeals.

-North Dakota allows access to court records, but they are limited to specific types such as petty misdemeanor cases, civil actions, criminal offenses, traffic violations, family issues, and probate cases.
+This state allows access to public records, but they are limited to specific types such as petty misdemeanor cases, civil actions, criminal offenses, traffic violations, family issues, and probate cases.
 Most cases in Municipal Courts will show up in an online court search.
-However, no expunged, juvenile or sealed records will show in a court records search for the state.
-The federal government has laws pertaining to public court records and children’s names, home addresses, banking information, tax IDs, social security numbers and other private or sensitive information.
+However, no expunged, juvenile or sealed records will show in a records search for the state.
+The United States federal government has laws pertaining to certain case types and children’s names, home addresses, banking information, tax IDs, social security numbers and other private or sensitive information.
 Therefore, things like that will be redacted from the files before they are made public.

-North Dakota has a section on the judicial branch website where patrons can find some types of forms for cases like small claims, divorce, juvenile delinquency, mental health issues and probate cases, civil actions and other common legal proceedings.
+ND has a section on the judicial branch website (northdakota.gov) where patrons can find some types of forms for cases like small claims, divorce, juvenile delinquency, mental health issues and probate cases, civil actions and other common legal proceedings.
 Many of these are specific to the problem-solving courts and self-represented type litigation such as small claims.
 Additionally, ND judicial branch website has a section for e-filing.
-They have instructions on how to use the e-filing portal and additional guides and information on requirements and technical aspects.
+They have instructions on how to use the e-filing portal, additional guides and information on requirements and technical aspects along with FAQs, court documents, and a privacy notice.
 They also have a feature where patrons can pay tickets and fines online.

-Use the Infotracer search tool to find North Dakota court records within minutes!
-Infotracer allows you to access thousands of court cases for ND throughout the state including Cass County, Burleigh County, and Grand Forks County.
-According to the ND Open Records Statute NDCC 44-04-18 et seq., public records include criminal court records, civil cases, family and probate court issues and bankruptcies.
+Use the Infotracer search tool to find state court records within minutes!
+Infotracer allows you to access thousands of court cases for ND throughout the state including Bismarck, Fargo, Minot, Cass County, Burleigh County, and Grand Forks County.
+According to the ND Open Records Statute NDCC 44-04-18 et seq., public records include criminal records, child support, vital records, death records, domestic violence cases, infractions, civil cases, family and probate court issues and bankruptcies.